Diatosta/media-stack/README.md

 - Movies --> Search for a movie --> Add Root folder (/downloads/movies) --> Quality profile --> Add movie
 - All queued movies download can be checked here, Activities --> Queue
-- Go to qBittorrent (http://localhost:5080) and see if movie is getting downloaded (After movie is queued.
+- Go to Deluge (http://localhost:8112) and see if movie is getting downloaded (After movie is queued.
 This depends on availability of movie in indexers configured in Prowlarr.)

 ## Configure Jellyfin